Xilinx/Embedded-Design-Tutorials/docs/Getting_Started/Versal-EDT/docs/2-cips-noc-ip-config.rst

 Running a Bare-Metal Hello World Application on DDR Memory
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In this example, you will learn how to manage the board settings, make cable connections, connect to the board through your PC, and run a Hello World software application from Arm Cortex-A72 and Arm Cortex-R5F on DDR memory in the Vitis software platform.
+In this example, you will learn how to manage the board settings, make cable connections, connect to the board through your PC, and run a Hello World software application from Arm Cortex-A72 and Arm Cortex-R5F on DDR memory in the Vitis Software Platform.

-You will create a new Vitis project, similar to the one in `running-bare-metal-hello-world-application`, except that it will use the default linker scripts, which will reference the DDR memory.
+You will create a new Vitis project, similar to the one in :ref:`running-bare-metal-hello-world-application`, except that it will use the default linker scripts, which will reference the DDR memory.

 1. Manage board settings, make cable connections, and connect to the board through your system and launch the Vitis software platform as discussed in steps 1 through 7 in :ref:`running-bare-metal-hello-world-application`.